-Inverness Christian Academy utilizes only Christian textbook publishers.
+Inverness Christian Academy utilizes only Christian textbook publishers for core academic courses.
 ICA primarily uses the A Beka Book curriculum and Bob Jones University Press curriculum.
 These are the two largest Christian curriculum publishers in the world.
 Positive Action for Christ is also used for some Bible courses.